Uggy3000/CEH/Certified Ethical Hacker (CEH) Exam Cheat Sheet 2024.md

 Quid pro quo

-COMPUTER BASED ATTACKS
+# OMPUTER BASED ATTACKS
 Phishing – Email SCAM
 Whaling – Targeting CEO’s
 Pharming – Evil Twin Website

-TYPES OF SOCIAL ENGINEERS
+# TYPES OF SOCIAL ENGINEERS
 Insider Associates: Limited Authorized Access
 Insider Affiliates: Insiders by virtue of Affiliation that spoof the identity of the Insider Outsider Affiliates: Non-trusted outsider that use an access point that was left open

-Physical Security
+# Physical Security

-3 MAJOR CATEGORIES OF PHYSICAL SECURITY MEASURES Physical measures: Things you taste, touch, smell Technical measures: smart cards, biometrics Operational measures: policies and procedures
+3 MAJOR CATEGORIES OF PHYSICAL SECURITY MEASURES

+Physical measures: Things you taste, touch, smell

+Technical measures: smart cards, biometrics

+Operational measures: policies and procedures

+Prevention, Detection, Recovery

-Web-Based Hacking
+# Web-Based Hacking

 CSRF – CROSS SITE REQUEST FORGERY

 DOT-DOT-SLASH ATTACK
 Variant of Unicode or un-validated input attack

 SQL INJECTION ATTACK TYPES

 Union Query: Use the UNION command to return the union of target Db with a crafted Db

 Tautology: Term used to describe behavior of a Db when deciding if a statement is true.

 Blind SQL Injection: Trial and Error with no responses or prompts.

 Error based SQL Injection: Enumeration technique.
 Inject poorly constructed commands to have Db respond with table names and other information

-BUFFER OVERFLOW
+# BUFFER OVERFLOW

 A condition that occurs when more data is written to a buffer than it has space to store and results in data corruption.
 Caused by insufficient bounds checking, a bug, or poor configuration in the program code.

 Stack: Premise is all program calls are kept in a stack and performed in order.
 Try to change a function pointer or variable to allow code exe

 Heap: Takes advantage of memory “on top of” the application (dynamically allocated).
 Use program to overwrite function pointers

 NOP Sled: Takes advantage of instruction called “no-op”.
 Sends a large # of NOP instructions into buffer.
 Most IDS protect from this attack.

 Dangerous SQL functions

 The following do not check size of destination buffers: gets() strcpy() stract() printf()

 ### Wireless  Network Hacking

 GSM

 Global System for Mobile Communication

 Generations: 2G (GSM), 3G (UMTS), 4G (LTE)

 Frequency: 900 MHz - 1800 MHz

-WIRELESS SNIFFING
+# WIRELESS SNIFFING

 Compatible wireless adapter with promiscuous mode is required, but otherwise pretty much the same as sniffing wired.
 802.11 SPECIFICATIONS
 WEP: RC4 with 24bit vector.
 Kers are 40 or 104bit